-Be aware of emails that are coming up, including the audience for each (to compare overlapping on same-day emails) – check daily.
+Be aware of emails that are coming up, including the audience for each (to compare overlapping on same-day emails).
+Check daily.
 The Manager receives email alerts from SP for any new requests or changes to current requests.

 Hold email creation until same day if possible (new same-day requests can be made by staff, and edits to existing requests are frequent, although we ask for 24-hour advance set up).
 Make sure “approval” check box has been checked.